-There are different types of brake pads, depending on its intended use.
+There are different types of brake pads, depending on their intended use.
 Most vehicle manufacturers specify which kind of brake pad is recommended in their vehicle.
-Care must be taken when fitting non standard brake pads to a vehicle.
-Here at All Trans Autos Ltd we only 'Original Equipment' quality, ensuring the brake pads fitted meet the specification recommended by the manufacturer of your vehicle.
+Care must be taken when fitting non-standard brake pads to a vehicle.
+Here at All Trans Autos Ltd we only fit brake pads tested to E90 European standard, ensuring the brake pads fitted meet the exacting braking standards customers should expect.

 Five of the most important characteristics that are considered when selecting a brake pad material are as follows: